Roja (soundtrack): Background

 Mani Ratnam after his long relationship with Ilaiyaraaja, decided to collaborate with a newcomer.
 He initially approached advertisement jingle composer Mahesh Mahadevan, who refused since it required full-time commitment to the project.
 Ratnam happened to listen to some ad jingles, composed by Rahman, in an awards function, where Rahman received the award for Best Jingle Composer.
 Impressed with Rahman's works, Ratnam visited his studio and listened to a tune that Rahman had composed long back on the Kaveri River water dispute (later revealed to be "Tamizha Tamizha" from the soundtrack).
 Ratnam signed him immediately for his next project, Roja, which was the first one in his terrorism trilogy.
-Rahman, in spite of his reluctance to seriously take up work in films, accepted the offer since Ratnam had the reputation of a director with a good taste for music.
-Rahman would later say: "I wasn't sure myself why I accepted Roja.
-I was offered Rs 25,000 for it, a sum that I could make in three days composing ad jingles.
-I think it was the prospect of working with Mani that enticed me".
 In an August 2016 interview with Filmfare, Rahman recalled that he chose not to pursue education at Berklee College of Music because he got to work on Roja.